 BEFORE THERE WAS HALE NAVY

-If you are a subscriber of the Weekend Edit at Everyday Edits you know I will share a few before pics in my paint projects.
+If you are a subscriber of the Weekend Edit at Everyday Edits you know I will share a few before pics of my paint projects.

 .
 I like it because it shows me and you how paint can change a room.
 For under $80.00

-And if I can take some of the risk out of it for you please take a look.
+And if I can take some of the risks out of it for you please take a look.